-In a small bowl, combine 3 tablespoons flour and 3/4 cup sugar, stirring until well blended; add to the rhubarb mixture.
+Combine 3 tablespoons flour and 3/4 cup sugar in a small bowl, stirring until well blended; add to rhubarb mixture.
 Stir well and bring just to a boil.

-With a pastry blender or fingers, combine the topping ingredients until blended and crumbly.
+Combine topping ingredients with a pastry blender or fingers, until blended and crumbly.

-Bake for 35 to 45 minutes until the topping is browned, and the filling is bubbly.
+Bake for 35 to 45 minutes until topping is browned, and filling is bubbly.